Ruhaan-Bansal/Ruhaan-B-Blog/navigation/about.md

 title: About the Creator
 permalink: /about/
 ---
+Student 2025
-Creator : Ruhaan Bansal
+The creator of the blog is Ruhaan Bansal

-DNHS Class of 2028
+He is in DNHS and the Class of 2028